nebula-labs-xyz/protocol-docs/contracts/ecosystem/InvestmentManager.sol/contract.InvestmentManager.md

 ### receive

-Fallback function to handle direct ETH transfers

-*Automatically invests in the current active round*
+Automatically invests in the current active round

-*Process:
-1. Gets current active round number
-2. Validates active round exists
-3. Forwards ETH to investEther function*

-*Requirements:
-- At least one round must be active
-- Sent ETH must match remaining allocation
-- Sender must have valid allocation*

-**Notes:**
+*Fallback function that handles direct ETH transfers*

+**Note:**
-- throws: NO_ACTIVE_ROUND if no round is currently active
+throws: NoActiveRound if no rounds are currently active

-- throws: AMOUNT_ALLOCATION_MISMATCH if sent amount doesn't match allocation

-- throws: NO_ALLOCATION if sender has no allocation

-- emits: Invest when investment is processed

-- security: Forwards to investEther which has reentrancy protection

-- security: Validates round status before processing

 ```solidity